ShadowPrimeOne/pageone-zero/docs/image-handling-2025-06-12.md

-# Image Handling System Documentation (Legacy - Pre June 2025)
+# Image Handling System Documentation (2025-06-12)

-> **Note:** This document is maintained for historical reference.
-For the current implementation, see [Image Handling System Documentation (2025-06-12)](image-handling-2025-06-12.md)

 ## Overview
 The image handling system in PageOne manages different types of images: temporary preview images, default module images, and user-uploaded images.
 This document provides a detailed explanation of the system's architecture, storage structure, and implementation details.